dotnet/docs-maui/docs/user-interface/graphics/paint/image.md

 ## Create an ImagePaint object

-An image must be loaded before an area can be painted with it.
-Once the image has been retrieved, it should be assigned to the `Image` property of the `ImagePaint` object.
+To paint an area with an image, load the image and assign it to the `Image` property of the `ImagePaint` object.

 > [!NOTE]
 > Loading an image that's embedded in an assembly requires the image to have its build action set to **Embedded Resource**.